vuejs/vue-codemod/README.md

   - Non `<component>` tags with `is` usage ->
     - `<component is>` (for SFC templates)
     - `v-is` (for in-DOM templates).

+### Generic Transformations

+Aside from migrating Vue 2 apps to Vue 3, this repository also includes some generic transformations that can help clean up your codebase.

+- `remove-trivial-root`
+  - this transformation removes trivial root components like `{ render: () => h(App) }` and use `App` as the direct root

 ## Custom Transformation